8none1/octopus_powerups/README.md

  - The start time of the Power Up
  - The end time of the Power Up

+# Github Project

+The main Github page is here: (https://github.com/8none1/octopus_powerups)

 # Affiliate Code

-You can get £50 credit if you sign up to Octopus using this link: https://share.octopus.energy/great-kiwi-634 (and so do I).
+You can get £50 credit if you sign up to Octopus using this link: (https://share.octopus.energy/great-kiwi-634) (and so do I).